highjack/websec/code_review/README.md

 ### XXE
 Reference: https://securityboulevard.com/2021/02/preventing-xxe-in-java-applications/

-	DocumentBuilderFactory|XMLReader
+	DocumentBuilderFactory|XMLReader|XMLInputFactory
-Note: examine calls to .setFeature and look for 'disallow-doctype-decl', 'external-general-entities', 'external-parameter-entities' and 'load-external-dtd' to see if XXE is mitigated.
+* DocumentBuilderFactory and XMLReader: examine calls to '.setFeature' and look for 'disallow-doctype-decl', 'external-general-entities', 'external-parameter-entities' and 'load-external-dtd' to see if XXE is mitigated.

-For DocumentBuilderFactory to prevent XInclude which allow XXE look for calls to '.setXIncludeAware(false)' or '.setExpandEntityReferences(false)' to see if it's protected.
+*  DocumentBuilderFactory: to prevent XInclude which allow XXE look for calls to '.setXIncludeAware(false)' or '.setExpandEntityReferences(false)' to see if it's protected.

-	XMLInputFactory
-Note: To see if this is mitigated look for 'setProperty(XMLInputFactory.SUPPORT_DTD, false)' or 'setProperty("javax.xml.stream.isSupportingExternalEntities", false)'
+*  XMLInputFactory: To see if this is mitigated look for 'setProperty(XMLInputFactory.SUPPORT_DTD, false)' or 'setProperty("javax.xml.stream.isSupportingExternalEntities", false)'

 ## Python
 ### Deserialization